goarchit/archit/database.md

 PeerInfo.bolt contains the connectivity and reputation information for everyone known.
 It is opened R/W by the farming instance.
 Clients RPC request to the farming instance in order to get peering information and to adjust a peers reputation.

+Note that "archit backup" will create backup files of both databases, which you can then run commands like "bolt info" and "bolt stats" against

+Do NOT be surprised with the number of records seems low.
+Items like the entire Peer List are stored as a single record.